zmmille2/code-with-engineering-playbook/docs/design-reviews/decision-log/README.md

 ### Architecture Decision Record (ADR)

-An architecture decision record has the structure
+An architecture decision record has the structure provided in the [template](doc/adr/adr-template.md) and contextualized here.

 - **[Ascending number].
 [Title of decision]**